 Cheap, easy, and plant-based – this vegan fried rice dish is the epitome of this blog.
 It’s made with brown rice, tofu scramble, vegetable, soy sauce.

-Additionally, if you’re focused on reducing or eliminating oil from your diet, you’re going to enjoy this vegan fried rice recipe.
+Additionally, if you’re focused on reducing or eliminating oil from your plant-based diet, you’re going to enjoy this vegan fried rice recipe.